 What Is Roku?
 Pricing & How It Works

-In the evolving landscape of streaming, Roku has solidified its position as a leading platform, powering over 90 million streaming households as of early 2025.
-This surge reflects a broader trend where ad-supported streaming now dominates, with projections indicating that free and ad-backed models will account for the majority of viewing hours next year.
+In the evolving landscape of streaming and Connected TV, Roku has solidified its position as a leading platform, surpassing 100 million streaming households worldwide as of April 2026.
+This surge reflects a broader trend where ad-supported streaming services now dominate, with projections indicating that free and ad-backed models will account for the majority of viewing hours next year.

 Whether you’re a cord-cutter seeking affordable entertainment or a marketer eyeing targeted ad opportunities, understanding Roku’s ecosystem can unlock significant value.